-Polynesian v.
-Caribbean Beach Resort – It may seem crazy to compare Caribbean Beach to a hotel that is triple the nightly cost, but we alternate between calling Caribbean Beach the “Poly Lite” and “Poor Man’s Polynesian,” so we think it’s apt.
+Polynesian vs. Caribbean Beach Resort– It may seem crazy to compare Caribbean Beach to a hotel that is triple the nightly cost, but we alternate between calling Caribbean Beach the “Poly Lite” and “Poor Man’s Polynesian,” so we think it’s apt.
 Obviously and unsurprisingly, Disney’s Polynesian Village Resort wins this face-off, but it’s a lot closer than you might expect.
 (And of course, there’s the whole “significantly lower prices” thing in Caribbean Beach’s favor.)

-Spyglass Grill Review – The quiet pool counter service restaurant tucked away over by the Pirate Rooms, this is a hidden gem in every sense of the word.
+Spyglass Grill Review– The quiet pool counter service restaurant tucked away over by the Little Mermaid Rooms, this is a hidden gem in every sense of the word.
 The menus are great for breakfast, lunch, and dinner, and there’s truly something for everyone.
 It can get busy first thing in the morning due to guests from nearby rooms and the restaurant’s limited capacity, but once the morning rush is over, it’s a quiet spot with a waterfront view.

 What do you think of Disney’s Caribbean Beach Resort?
 What’s your favorite room type here?
 What about dining?
 Do you agree or disagree with our advice?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!